-We do not know if we live in an atemporal universe or not.
-If in the future scientists adopt an atemporal model of the universe, please recall that such a model might not prove, but would support, our logic and conclusion that if there is no non‐physical life after death and no existential meaning to physical life, then our past, present, and future is annihilated by our death.
+I do not know if we live in an atemporal universe or not.
+The current generation of philosophers and scientists will likely dismiss our ideas without consideration.
+If in the future scientists adopt an atemporal model of the universe, please recall that our model might not prove, but would support, our logic and conclusion that if there is no non‐physical life after death and no existential meaning to physical life, then our past, present, and future is annihilated by our death.
 If our interpretation of the consequences of an atemporal existence is correct, then life cannot have meaning and value unless there is a non‐physical life after death or existential meaning to physical life.

 The most popular current models of spacetime also lead to the conclusion that a purely physical life does not have "meaning and value", but for a different reason.
 Current models of spacetime, and the proposed many worlds extensions, do not provide us with a singular being who can have a meaningful life.
 I simply do not accept that a billion isolated instances of a single human being can have anything approaching what we might call "meaningful lives".